dart-lang/site-www/src/tools/sdk/index.md

 For more information about the SDK, see its
 [README file](https://github.com/dart-lang/sdk/blob/master/README.dart-sdk).

-## About SDK release channels and version strings
+## About release channels and version strings

 The Dart SDK has two release channels: